magiruuvelvet/gentoo-portage-config/README.md

  - Linux kernel obviously, same for kernel modules
  - NVIDIA drivers (because kernel module)
- - X11?? (needs more testing)
  - X11 Video Drivers (segfault on start)
- - XTerm (can't start shell??)
+ - XTerm (can't start shell and window is frozen)
- - some X11 libs
  - MariaDB
  - Oracle DB Library (some packages depend on it, some with USE flags, some with a hard dependency)
  - Polkit